sandykaur2008/NM-Trip/README.md

 Images are mine

 # Acknowledgments
-Thanks, @github/markalexandercastillo, for reviewing and giving me tips! :relaxed:
+Thanks, @markalexandercastillo, for reviewing and giving me tips! :relaxed:

 Also, relied heavily on https://blog.miguelgrinberg.com/